PennyLaneAI/pennylane/README.md

 **Docker** support exists for building using **CPU** and **GPU** (Nvidia CUDA 11.1+) images.

 **Note:** Docker builds using "make" will work on Linux and MacOS only.
 For MS Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+They are currently not supported on the Apple M1 chip (ARM64).

 ### Build a basic PennyLane image
 - To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) or **plugins** (qiskit, amazon-braket, cirq, forest), run the following: